 I don't pick actors for my books.
 Okay, I have seen a few that I'd like for my male leads at different times, but generally, I stay away from that because the actors get too old pretty quickly, and I'd rather an unknown get the part.

 What is the one sentence synopsis of your book?

 Hmm.
 I always hate that question.
 Um...
 "A girl discovers her legacy as Princess of the Afterworld and must fight against a choice made in the past in order to save her earthly family and return to her birthright home."

 Will your books be self-published or represented by an agency?

 I'm against self-publishing.
 That should answer the question.

 How long did it take you to write the first draft of your manuscript?

 Seeing as it's not November, I haven't written it yet!
-Let's answer generally.... hmm, I think the longest it's ever taken me to write a book is four years, a period in which I was working on it on and off with varied interest.
+Let's answer generally.... hmm, I think the longest it's ever taken me to write a book is four years, a period in which I was working on it on and off.
 The shortest was a month and a half.

 What else about your book would pique the reader’s interests?

 Well.
 It's a combination of Greek mythology, Mormon theology, and demon/angel fantasy.
 If that doesn't pique your interest, I don't know what to say, haha.